Samar: Power and telecommunication

 Eastern Samar's electric distribution utility is the Eastern Samar Electric Cooperative (ESAMELCO).
 Two electric cooperatives serve Western Samar, namely: the Samar I and Samar II Electric Cooperative (SAMELCO).
 Northern Samar's electric cooperative is the Northern Samar Electric Cooperative (NORSAMELCO).
 The Philippines' first tidal plant is planned to be built in Catarman, Northern Samar by a private electricity firm, harnessing currents from the San Benardino Strait.
 A Singaporean firm invested in a planned wind farm in the borders of the Western and Northern Samar provinces.
 Solar power projects were planned in two towns in Western Samar.
 In Taft, Eastern Samar, a hydropower plant is operated, with possibilities of it being a tourist site.
 The main telecommunication companies serviced in the island are Smart Communications and Globe Telecom.
 New cell sites from both of the telecommunication operations were planned to be built in Northern Samar.
 Over 100 cell sites were planned to be built in Northern Samar following a deal with Governor Edwin Ongchuan and PhilTower Consortium, an infrastructure provider.

 Education

 Six Department of Education divisions are present in the island: three for each of the provinces, and one each for Borongan, Calbayog, and Catbalogan.
 Major universities in Eastern Samar include the Eastern Samar State University and four other satellite campuses.
 In Northern Samar, the University of Eastern Philippines and two other satellite campuses are in the province.
 For Western Samar, two major universities are placed: the Samar State University with three satellite campuses, and the Northwest Samar State University with one satellite campus.
 Other local colleges are also in the three provinces.
 For the Technical Education and Skills Development Authority, three provincial training centers and five schools are placed in the island.

+Healthcare

+Eastern Samar has 18 hospitals, most significantly the Eastern Samar Provincial Hospital, a hospital with two levels and 100 beds.
+Northern Samar has 11 hospitals including their provincial hospital with 100 beds too.
+Western Samar has 11 hospitals also, with the Samar Provincial Hospital and the Catbalogan Doctors Hospital both with 100 beds.
+A Senate bill created by Juan Miguel Zubiri was introduced in the 18th Congress of the Philippines, establishing a teritiary level hospital to be known as the Samar Island Medical Center due to the lack of teritiary level hospitals in the island, the nearest being the Eastern Visayas Medical Center.
+The law was signed on April 19, 2022, and construction started in 2024.